 OVERVIEW OF CLASSES

-Turramurra Learn to Swim offers classes that cater for babies, preschool, primary aged children and adults.
+Turramurra Learn to Swim offers classes that cater for babies, preschool and primary aged children.
 Classes start with Water Baby classes and once children are old enough and swimming independently of their parent/teacher they move into a Beginner class.
 As children improve, we also include instruction in overarm, backstroke, breaststroke and butterfly.
 Attention is given to helping students gain their confidence, teaching them how to manage their breathing and develop their style.
 Water safety is a focus of all classes during the Term and Holiday classes.
 At the end of Terms 2 and 4 each year these skills are also reinforced during our Water Safety Week.

-The School is divided into 7 levels of Learn-to-Swim classes in addition to the Adult Learn-to-Swim program.
+The School is divided into 7 levels of Learn-to-Swim classes.
 A child will progress through each level by achieving specific skills.
 Children are continually assessed to ensure that they are attending the most appropriate class for their level.
 Parents are welcome to discuss the progress of their child with the swimming instructor or receptionist.
 Certificates are awarded at the end of Terms 1 and 3 in order to encourage swimming progress and development.
 The most important reward is the child’s own confidence and love of the water and coming to swimming lessons.

 WATER BABY CLASSES 6 months – 3 years